All Episodes

 You can't take him off the $10 bill now, so he's still there.

-So the $20 bill, Andrew Jackson is going to go to Harriet Tubman.
+So the $20 bill, Andrew Jackson is going to go with Harriet Tubman, but Trump just reflexively came out and opposed it.

-And uh and time will tell.
+And time will tell.

 If you're really a guy, it doesn't matter.

-If you like a woman, go in, no problem.
+If you like a woman, go in.

 We'll see if there's any blowback on that.